The sale of highgrove products, garden tours and events support the charitable work of the kings foundation.

 Ackergill Tower was built in the early 16th century and is located on the coast of Sinclair’s Bay, north of Wick, Caithness, in northern Scotland.

 The lithograph is limited to an edition of 100.
-Each lithograph is individually numbered and signed by his Majesty, and comes with a certificate of authenticity.
+Each lithograph is individually numbered and signed by His Majesty, and comes with a certificate of authenticity.

 {